fenago/katacoda-scenarios/apache-spark/apache-spark-file-formats-parquet-orc/steps/8/text.md

-Task 5: ORC Files
-**Step 1:** Download the file userdata1_orc from the URL below and save it to the IdeaProjects/Spark/chapter_10 folder.
+**Step 1:** Download the file userdata1_orc from the URL below and save it to the /home/scrapbook/tutorial/apache-spark/Files/chapter_10 folder.

 userdata1.orc - http://bit.ly/2kfQi0J